SeanPesce/Library_Wrappers/Windows/wrappit/Readme.md

 ```

-NOTE: This won't work for creating proxy DLLs for 64-bit DLLs.
-You can try editing the final generated .cpp file and changing every jmp [n*4] instruction to jmp [n*8] instead.
+# Important Information
+* This won't work for creating 64-bit DLLs (In-line assembly isn't supported on x64)

-NOTE: The files in the /include and /lib directories are shared library files, but cl.exe can have issues locating their default directories (C:\Program Files (x86)\Windows Kits\*) if the user has certain other things installed.
+* The files in the /include and /lib directories are shared library files, but cl.exe can have issues locating their default directories (C:\Program Files (x86)\Windows Kits\*) if the user has certain other things installed.
 For this reason, these shared files have been included in the local directory to avoid issues.